A great jacket that offers above-average breathability among similarly designed coated waterproof breathable jackets, with an excellent price tag

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Breathability & Ventilation

-In theory, folks are more likely to use rain jackets in warmer temperatures when ventilation is key, and more likely to use hardshells in cold and snowy condition when waterproof pockets are nice.
-Even the cuffs have enough room to ventilate a good bit at the wrist.
-Cinch them closed if it is raining, but leave them open and loose to promote airflow otherwise.
+In theory, folks are more likely to use rain jackets in warmer temperatures when ventilation is vital, and more likely to use hardshells in cold and snowy condition when waterproof pockets are nice.
+Even the cuffs have enough room to ventilate adequately at the wrist.
+Cinch them closed if it is raining; otherwise, leave them open and loose to promote airflow.